NZamansky/Free-Food-Finder/README.md

 We eventually eliminated the whole login everything, because while technically functional, it contributed nothing to the project but clutter.

+NOTE: For whatever reason, the markers are not self-deleting.
+This will be looked into.
+But not right now.
+The project's due now and we don't want to accidentally mess it up more.

 YouTube Video: https://www.youtube.com/watch?v=W4AQddFiyCM
 When the project is running, it may be found here: http://104.131.178.113:5000/